What would you like to know more about?

 A: Full-Screen View

 Edit your text in full-screen mode, much like a word processor.
 This enlarges the view to the full size of the browser window.
-You can return to the regular view using the same button.
+Use the same button to return to the regular view.

 B: HTML Source View

 When in HTML Source View, you can edit HTML directly.
-Below you can see the source for the example above.
 Use the same button to return to the normal wysiwyg ("what you see is what you get") editor view.

-Note: The HTML editor only supports those elements that would go inside the body.
-Elements such as doctype, HTML, head, and body are stripped out or altered by the editor in such a way that they no longer function as they do in a full HTML document.
+Note: The HTML editor only supports those elements that go inside the body.
+The editor strips out or alters elements such as doctype, HTML, head, and body in such a way that they don't function as they do in a full HTML document.

 Text Formatting